mvakde/mvakde.github.io/blog/44-on-arc-1.md

 - This is against testing policy
     - No this is false.
 There is some ambiguous wording in the policy that causes the confusion but anyone who has worked on the benchmark/has context knows that I didn't violate testing policy.
 Keeping the legalese aside, it also follows the spirit of a meta learning benchmark.
 - You are not including training costs
 	- No, this is false.
-Lifetime compute is cost of training the model  from scratch + cost of running inference on all tasks.
+I show the entire lifetime compute.
+This is the cost of training the model **from init** + the total cost of running inference on **all tasks**.
 Yes it totally amounts to 67 cents.
 Check the prices of a 5090 for 2hrs on vast.ai
 - Test time training is traditionally done one task at a time.
 Training on all test tasks at once is unrealistic
-	- Yes, this is a valid criticism. but again nuanced.
+	- Yes, there is merit to this criticism. but again nuanced.
 	- Humans can only learn from one test input at a time (unclear)
 	- Brought up [here](https://x.com/BlackHC/status/2002316964010557444), here and here
 - Providing cost per task amortises cost of training since all test tasks are trained on at once.
 So comparing other models is unfair